imalikov/pine_script_docs/source/faq/Techniques.rst

 The ``nthHighest()`` and ``nthLowest()`` functions in this script use an `array <https://www.tradingview.com/pine-script-reference/v5/#op_array>`__ to hold the values of the last x bars and sort a copy of that `array <https://www.tradingview.com/pine-script-reference/v5/#op_array>`__ on each bar to search for the nth highest/lowest value.
-The distinct parameter allows you to determine if you allow similar values to count or not:
+In addition, the distinct parameter allows you to determine if you enable similar values to count or not:

 ::